‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 “I could tell you that there could be a million things that start a fire,” Johnson said.
 “When a fire like that breaks, we don’t initially go to ‘What started this?’
 Our job is to bring stabilization, so we went immediately to work in that regard.”

-Other devastating wildfires have previously been blamed on fallen power lines that remained energized, prompting power companies to plan for broad shutoffs before that can happen again.
+Other devastating wildfires have previously been blamed on fallen power lines that remained energized, prompting power companies to plan for broad shut-offs before it can happen again.

 As a precaution, Southern California Edison, Southern California’s main electric provider, cut off power intentionally overnight Wednesday to 69,931 customers – including 23,603 in Ventura County – as part of its Public Safety Power Shutoff plan.